travel blogger influencer campaign

 Check out Kelly and Adam’s Explore California Tours!

-We all started off a bit timid; being accommodating to each other just as you would with strangers.
-But it didn’t take long for each of us to get comfortable with each other commiserating on lack of sleep, or frustrations about the itinerary or content needs, or just blogger gossip in general.
-After all, every job has water cooler talk even if there was no water cooler.
-It took about two days for people to figure out that they shouldn’t talk to me in the morning, or that Kirsten needed to be in the front if we were on winding roads.
+We all started off a bit timid, being accommodating to each other just as you would with strangers.
+But it didn’t take long for each of us to get comfortable with each other commiserating on lack of sleep, frustrations about the itinerary or content needs, or just blogger gossip in general.
+After all, every job has water cooler talk, even if there is no water cooler.
+It took about two days for people to figure out that they shouldn’t talk to me in the morning or that Kirsten needed to be in the front if we were on winding roads.

 A Typical Day Full of Fun and Challenges